GoldenCodesX/Mario/README.md

 ### Info

-- This Game uses LWJGL 3, and is currently still in development; This is just a fun personal project I'm working on.
+- This Game uses LWJGL 3, and is simply a "learning" project for me to do.